-- Assisted living.
 Assisted living communities provide help with daily activities—including meal preparation, housekeeping, personal care, and other tasks.
 They generally don’t provide the advanced medical care you’d get at a nursing home.
 These facilities are ideal for those who are generally mobile and can care for themselves with a moderate level of assistance.

-- Memory-care assisted living.
 Some assisted living facilities are designed especially to provide for the needs of those with diseases affecting memory.
 These facilities typically include more specialized staff members with training in caring for people with Alzheimer’s and other types of dementia.
 In addition, the facility itself should be designed for Alzheimer’s safety, with secured exits and visual signs to help residents find their way in an unfamiliar area.

-- Nursing homes.
 A nursing home provides advanced medical care on a 24-hour basis as well as meals and living quarters.
 Some nursing homes have wards that specialize in Alzheimer’s care, with specially trained staff members as well as activities and an environment designed to serve the needs of those with Alzheimer’s disease.

-- Most families of Alzheimer’s patients start off by providing all the care themselves at home.
+Most families of Alzheimer’s patients start off by providing all the care themselves at home.
 While this may be possible for some time, the disease usually progresses to the point where extra help is needed.
 If your loved one has received a diagnosis of Alzheimer’s, it’s never too early to consider options for long-term care—and if possible, involve your loved one in the planning.
 The earlier you consider your options, the more likely you’ll be able to make good decisions for your loved one’s care.